I had half an hour left and had only written half the paper.

 I threw the idea of legible handwriting out the door and started scribbling words as quickly as my little hand could go, and was already starting to panic when the professor announced the fifteen-minute mark.
 I knew there was no chance my essay was going to fill the skinny blue book.

-My History midterm consisted of one multiple choice exam and one four-page in-class research essay, both of which were to take place within the hour and fifteen-minute time frame.
+My History midterm consisted of one multiple choice exam and one four-page in-class research essay, both of which were to take place within the hour and 15-minute time frame.

 My professor is a hard-ass, and this is not just my opinion.
 The first words out of his mouth when he entered the midterm were “I am NOT a nice man!”
 Well, no shit, we’ve known that for three months now.